shreyaskumbhare/MicrobiomeAnalysisWorkflow/README.md

 # MicrobiomeAnalysisWorkflow
-This is my first GitHub pages repository for Microbiome analysis invloving the targeted amplicon sequencing data analysis.
+This is my first GitHub pages repository for Microbiome analysis for targeted amplicon (16S rRNA gene) sequencing data analysis.